Nuri Berköz

 In 1935, he attended military maneuvers in Kiev, Ukraine as the chief of staff of the Turkish Military Delegation and between 1936-1937 was sent to Moscow as the Turkish Military Attaché.
 Over all these years, he knew many prominent Soviet military and political figures of that period in person.

-He was promoted to the rank of brigadier general in 1939 and to the rank of major general in 1941.
-During the Second World War period, he served as a division commander for four years on the eastern border of Turkey.
+He was promoted to the rank of Brigadier General on August 30, 1939, and to Major General on August 30, 1941.
+He was appointed to the Commander of the 53rd Border Division in Doğubayazıt, to the Commander of the 57th Division in Bornova in 1943, and to the Commander of the 12th Corps (Turkey) in İzmir in 1945.
+He served as a division commander for four years on the eastern border of Turkey during the Second World War.
 He was promoted to the rank of lieutenant general in 1946.
 In 1947, he became the Operational Deputy Chief of the Turkish General Staff.
 When he retired in 1950, he was the General commander of Gendarmerie.
 Lt.
 General Berköz died in 1975.
 His decorations included War Medal, Silver Order of Merit, Medal of Independence (Istiklal Madalyasi) etc.

 Besides Russian, he spoke French and some Swedish.
 Along his military career, he was also deeply interested in history, Russian literature and Turkic languages.
 Because of his interest in Turkic languages, he was invited to join the special committee set by Turkish Language Association to translate Edouard K. Pekarski's Yakut-Russian dictionary into Turkish.
 Apart from this, he authored and translated from Russian a number of military books and wrote newspaper articles on military and strategic issues.